 Statement Pieces Are Enough

 The simplistic aura of the vibe wouldn’t be the same without some signature accented items that will liven it up.
-Of course, these pieces would have to complement the already present Asian-inspired interior.
+Of course, these pieces would have to compliment the already present Asian-inspired interior.

 Some good choices would be Asian-inspired furniture or maybe even a tri-fold screen.

 You could achieve a complete look by using the perfect tapestries or rugs for your backdrop; if you’re looking for something modern, tatami mats and bamboo coverings could be a twist on the traditional oriental look.